willgoldby/API-Documentation-for-GetMyWeather-API/Basic-outline-4_21.md

 ### Time

-Provide a time period in two digit month, two digit day, four digit year, two digit hour (24hr standard), and two digit minute, with each value separated by a backslash.
+Provide a time period in two-digit month, two-digit day, four-digit year, two-digit hour (24hr standard), and two-digit minute, with each value separated by a backslash.

 mm/dd/year/hr/minute

-`09/07/2018/23/55` This is a request on for September, 7, 2018 at 11PM and 23 minutes.
+For example, `09/07/2018/23/55` is a request on for September, 7, 2018 at 11PM and 23 minutes.

 **BE CAUTIOUS**: Values not provided in this format will return the following error message:

 `error: date range incorrect.`

 #### Date provided and confidence of forecast

+Predicting weather is hard.
+Use this table to accurately inform your users of the confidence for the forecast.

 Days out | Confidence as a percentage
 ---- | ----